Poway, California

 Go Team!

-If you’re looking for religiously-oriented private school options, Poway has those too.
+If you’re looking for religiously oriented private school options, Poway has those too.
 Two top-rated Christian options, The Cambridge School and Cathedral Catholic High School, are relatively easy driving distances.
-You’ll also find that San Diego Jewish Academy and the all-girls Torah High School of San Diego provide impressive educations.
+You’ll also find that San Diego Jewish Academy and the all-girls Torah High School of San Diego provide impressive education.

 Why You Should Move Here Now